jlweb-rsf/code-challenge/README.md

 ##### Overview

- - The files in the [TASK1](./TASK1) directory are all playbooks, codes and scripts to bootstrap an Apache server and load balancer on AWS. 🚀
+ - The files in the [TASK](./TASK1) directory are all playbooks, codes and scripts to bootstrap an Apache server and load balancer on AWS. 🚀
+ - I wrote a short description on each terraform file to declare what is the purpose of each of them.

 ##### CI/CD clarifications: